-Though the re-interviewer made multiple attempts to contact the migrant families and youth included in the sample, she was not always successful.
+To ensure the most complete results, re-interviews were scheduled when nearly all migrant families had been recruited for the season and therefore were more easily accessible.
+The re-interviewers made multiple attempts to contact the migrant families and youth included in the sample, but were not always successful.
 Some families had disconnected phone numbers, were unavailable to meet in person, did not appear for the re-interview appointment, or moved away without a forwarding address.

 Procedures Yes/No What was the most recent year that the MEP conducted independent prospective re-interviews (i.e., interviewers were neither SEA or LEA staff members responsible for administering or operating the MEP, nor any other persons who worked on the initial eligibility determinations being tested)?
-SY2013-14 Was the sampling of eligible children random?
+None Was the sampling of eligible children random?
 Yes Was the sampling statewide?
 Yes a.
 What are independent prospective re-interviews?
 Independent prospective re-interviews allow confirmation of your State's eligibility determinations and the accuracy of the numbers of migrant children in your State reports.
 Independent prospective interviews should be conducted at least once every three years by an independent interviewer, performed on the current year's identified migrant children.